If you have a picky eater at home, you aren’t alone. Almost 50 percent of parents identify their preschoolers as picky eaters.

 Picky eaters can make mealtimes hectic.
 Concerns about wasted food and about whether your child is eating enough “good” foods, not too many “bad” foods (or even enough food at all) are common challenges.
 Ensuing power struggles can make mealtimes a drag.
 And planning around your child’s preferences can be almost impossible.

-5 ways to deal with a picky eater—from a chef There’s good news, however: Some of the behaviours typically displayed by picky eaters, like refusing new foods and going through food jags (times when your child only wants to eat their favourite food) are normal.
+There’s good news, however: Some of the behaviours typically displayed by picky eaters, like refusing new foods and going through food jags (times when your child only wants to eat their favourite food) are normal.

 Research suggests that with time and repeated exposures—without pressure—most children will accept new foods.
 You can also breathe a sigh of relief: The vast majority of children who are considered to be picky eaters do not actually have severely restricted diets, or sub-optimal growth.

 As researchers in nutrition, we have conducted studies with families and have learned several strategies you can use to create happier, and healthier, mealtimes.
 This, and other feeding research with young children, has identified five things you can do to reduce mealtime stress and help your “picky eater” have a healthier diet.

 1. Shift your perception The first step for exhausted parents is often a shift of perception.

 During the preschool years, slowed growth (in comparison to the fast growth seen during infancy and toddlerhood) can impact dietary intake.
 So can psychological changes like developing a sense of independence.

 As agents of their own preferences and actions, preschoolers prefer to feed themselves.
 They can develop strong opinions towards foods.

 By labelling our children as “picky eaters,” we are labelling behaviours that are considered to be developmentally appropriate as non-compliant.